Red Velvet (group): 2019–2021: The ReVe Festival trilogy and Queendom

-On January 6, 2019, Red Velvet released their first Japanese digital single, titled "Sappy".
-The group released another Japanese single, "Sayonara", on February 20.
-Both were included in their second Japanese EP, Sappy, released on May 29; the EP also included Japanese versions of "Peek-a-Boo", "Rookie" and "Power Up", as well as a new song "Swimming Pool".
+On January 6, 2019, Red Velvet released their first Japanese digital single, "Sappy".
+They released another Japanese single, "Sayonara", on February 20.
+Both were included in their second Japanese EP, Sappy, released on May 29; the EP also included Japanese versions of "Peek-a-Boo", "Rookie" and "Power Up", as well as the original song "Swimming Pool".
 In February, Red Velvet embarked on the North American leg of their Redmare Tour.
 They held shows in Los Angeles, Dallas, Miami, Chicago and Newark in the United States and Toronto and Vancouver in Canada, becoming the first K-pop girl group to hold a North American tour in three years.
-On April 5, Red Velvet were featured in a remixed version of "Close to Me" by Ellie Goulding and Diplo, with members Yeri and Wendy contributing Korean lyrics to the song.
+On April 5, Red Velvet were featured on a remixed version of "Close to Me" by Ellie Goulding and Diplo, with members Yeri and Wendy contributing Korean lyrics to the song.
 The song won Choice Electronic/Dance Song at the 2019 Teen Choice Awards.

-On June 19, Red Velvet released the EP The ReVe Festival: Day 1, which featured the lead single "Zimzalabim" and was the first entry of The ReVe Festival trilogy.
+On June 19, Red Velvet released the EP The ReVe Festival: Day 1, which featured the lead single "Zimzalabim" and served as the first entry of The ReVe Festival trilogy.
 Commercially, the CD version of the EP debuted atop the Gaon Weekly Album Chart, and sold 156,993 copies by the end of 2019 in South Korea, placing thirty-seventh for the year.
 It was followed by the second EP of the series, The ReVe Festival: Day 2, and its lead single "Umpah Umpah" on August 20.
-The album was a commercial success and debuted atop of Gaon Weekly Album Chart, as well as becoming the group's tenth number one album on the chart, extending Red Velvet's record as the girl group with most number one albums on the chart.
-The CD version of the EP debuted on the monthly chart of Gaon Album Chart with 107,554 copies being sold, became the fourth best-selling album of the month August 2019, and also placing at the fifty-first for the year, with 111,654 copies sold.
-In the same month, Red Velvet also released a soundtrack, titled See the Stars, for the tvN's drama Hotel Del Luna.
+The album was a commercial success and debuted atop of Gaon Weekly Album Chart, becoming the group's tenth number one album on the chart and extending their record as the girl group with most number one albums on the chart.
+The CD version of the EP debuted on the monthly chart of Gaon Album Chart with 107,554 copies sold; became the fourth best-selling album of the month August 2019; and placed fifty-first for the year, with 111,654 copies sold.
+In the same month, Red Velvet also released a soundtrack, titled "See the Stars", for the tvN drama Hotel Del Luna.
 On November 26, "Umpah Umpah" won Song of the Year at the 2019 Asia Artist Awards.
 The final release of the trilogy, The ReVe Festival: Finale, was released on December 23 as a repackage of two previous EPs, led by the single "Psycho".
 In November 2020, "Psycho" received platinum certification from the Korea Music Content Association for surpassing 100 million streams.
 To promote The ReVe Festival trilogy, the group embarked on their third tour, La Rouge, which began in Seoul on November 23 and 24.
 In early 2020, La Rouge continued as an arena tour in Japan without Wendy, who was injured in a stage accident during rehearsals at the 2019 SBS Gayo Daejeon on December 25.
 After three dates in Japan, the final two La Rouge concerts at Yokohama were postponed due to the COVID-19 pandemic.